Nikotine1/terramaster-fancontrol-IT8613E/README.md

 # Fan control for TerraMaster on Linux

-Tested with F4-220.
+Tested with F4-424 Pro.
 This a direct port of the Xpenology fancontrol script by Eudean to work on OMV/Debian.

 Original author: https://xpenology.com/forum/topic/14007-terramaster-f4-220-fan-control/?ct=1559481439

+This fork implements changes for it to work with NAS devices containing the IT8613E chipset, instead of the original IT8772E.
+These changes are based on this post: https://xpenology.com/forum/topic/14007-terramaster-f4-220-fan-control/?do=findComment&comment=264172

 ## Installation:
 1. Clone the repo